-It’s rare that the stock market average return is actually 10% in a given year.
-When looking at nearly 100 years of data — from 1926 to 2021 — the yearly average stock market return was between 8% and 12% only eight times.
+For context, it’s rare that the average stock market return is precisely 10% in any given year.
+When looking at nearly 100 years of data, as of September 8, 2022, the yearly average stock market return was between 8% and 12% only eight times.
 In reality, stock market returns are typically much higher or much lower.

 Table of Contents

-People typically don’t invest in the stock market for just one year.
+That’s because many people typically don’t invest in the stock market for just one year.
 Instead, they invest for the long term in the hopes that the investments they buy today will be worth more years from now when they decide to sell.
-With that in mind, it may be more helpful to look at the average stock market return over the last 10, 20, and 30 years to understand stock price movement.
+With that in mind, it may be helpful to look at the average stock market return over the last 5, 10, 20, and 30 years to understand stock price movement.

 |Period||Average stock market return||Average stock market return adjusted for inflation|